ASU-EGR314-2025-S-305/ASU-EGR314-2025-S-305.github.io/docs/ideation.md

 ## Key Findings
 Summarize the main ideas and concepts that emerged from the process here.

+## Final Design Concept
 ![Concept Image](images/concept.png)
+Our group chose to create a this because it will show that.

 ## Conclusion
 Conclude with the impact of these ideas on the project's development and future steps.